 If your mom is a family woman, always pick this option when you consider what to do when your mom is sad.
 For a family-oriented woman, nothing is more fulfilling than going back to her roots; distance has never been a barrier.
 Ask your dad to visit your grandparents this weekend and tag along with your other siblings.

-Fill the agenda with relaxing activities like cooking together, sharing memorable stories, and calling the night away by dancing to some soft melody.
+Fill the agenda with relaxing activities like cooking together, sharing memorable stories, and dancing the night away to some soft melody.
 You can casually ask your grandparents about funny stories that happened to your younger mom to get to know her better.
 That way, the stories can crack your mom up.

 15. Support Other Moms in Need